queryluke/masseffect-5e/static/data/rules/02-03-choose-a-class.md

 to the highest roll of that die, as indicated in your class description.
 (You also add your Constitution modifier, which you’ll determine in step 3.)
 This is also your hit point maximum.

 Record your character’s hit points on your character sheet.
-Also record the type of Hit Die your character uses and the number of Hit Dice you have.
+Also, record the type of Hit Die your character uses and the number of Hit Dice you have.
 After you rest, you can spend Hit Dice to regain hit points (see
 <nuxt-link to="/phb/rules/missions#resting">Resting</nuxt-link> in the Missions section).